-How Do Emotions Shape Our Behaviour?
+How Do Emotions Shape Our Behaviour At Childhood?

-To those who are currently reading this, I wonder how many of you were ever taught to stop and ask yourselves ‘Why am I reacting emotionally this way to any given hurdle or situation?
+I wonder how many of you were ever taught to stop and ask yourselves ‘Why am I reacting emotionally this way to any given hurdle or situation?
 Why am I making the same mistakes my mother, father or guardian did?
 Why have I found myself in a similar relationship to that of my parents or guardians?

 You see, it is only upon reflection and daily meditation, that I now understand, that every experience, every feeling, every observation and overheard discussion I had as a child, shaped my current mental state, it is, for all of us, the creation of our minds blueprint for how successful or not our relationships will be, what choices we make and what we seek in life that will match what we learned emotionally as children.